stripe/stripe-dotnet/README.md

 We highly recommend keeping an eye on when the beta feature you are interested in goes from beta to stable so that you can move from using a beta version of the SDK to the stable version.

-If your beta feature requires a `Stripe-Version` header to be sent use the `StripeConfiguration.ApiVersion` property to set it:
+If your beta feature requires a `Stripe-Version` header to be sent, use the `StripeConfiguration.ApiVersion` property to set it:

 ```csharp
 StripeConfiguration.ApiVersion += "; feature_beta=v3";